How to remove Google reviews

-Other types of fake reviews might be more difficult to spot.
+Other types of fake reviews might be more challenging to spot.
 For instance, the fake reviewer may go into detail about why the company is so horrible.

 At first, this may make them seem more believable.
-However, all you may need to do to debunk the negative Google Reviews is take a look at your records.
+However, all you may need to do to debunk the negative Google reviews is look at your records.

-By comparing the details in the review to information you have on file, you should be able to tell whether or not the issue being described is real or not.
+By comparing the details in the review to the information you have on file, you should be able to tell if the issue described is real.

-Being prompt with writing back to any review of your business shows past customers you care about their feedback and concerns — if they had a bad experience — and potential new customers can get a preview of the type of customer experience they might have when doing business with your company.
+Being prompt with replying to reviews of your business shows past customers you care about their feedback and concerns, especially if they had a bad experience.
+Potential new customers can get a preview of the type of customer experience they might have if they choose to do business with your company.

 Effectively managing your company’s online reputation requires thinking before acting.
-Even otherwise successful companies can get in trouble by responding to customer reviews without developing a thoughtful approach for doing so.
+Even successful companies can get in trouble by responding to customer reviews without developing a thoughtful approach.